influxdata/docs-v2/content/influxdb/v2.2/api-guide/iot-starter/python.md

 ## Create IoT Virtual Device
-The IoT virtual device generates simulated weather data for you to store in InfluxDB.
+The IoT virtual device generates simulated weather data to store in InfluxDB.

-In the `./api` directory of your project, create a `sensor.py` file.
+In the `./api` directory of your project, create a `sensor.py` file and paste the following:

-[//]: # Probably preferable to link the file rather than have the whole file written up()
+{{% truncate %}}
 ```python
 import json
 import random
 import urllib3

 http = urllib3.PoolManager()

 # Helper function to fetch lat lon data
 def fetch_json(url):